 The winder worked here until 1929 when the reopening of the mine failed, from that time until the 1980’s it stayed largely complete in the crumbling remains of the winder house.
 During the latter part of the 1980’s the ancillary parts and cylinders were moved to Astley Green Colliery Museum in Greater Manchester, by the Red Rose Society.
 Unbelievably these parts went “missing”.
 All that remains is the steel framework for the cylinders and the drums that held the wire rope.

-In 2009 the winder was returned to its original home in front of Harriett’s shaft.
-At Roskear the winder house was badly damaged when the machinery was removed, the steel supporting girders are still in place to as a testament to the winder having once been there.
+In 2009 the Dolcoath Mine Winder was returned to its original home in front of Harriett’s shaft.
+At Roskear the winder house was badly damaged when the machinery was removed.
+The steel supporting girders are still in place to as a testament to the winder having once been there.

 The Dolcoath Mine Winder restored to its original loadings in front of Harriett’s Shaft.
 Such a shame the cylinders went missing.